Providers

 Supports SPF Supports DKIM

-How to Set Up/Modify SPF for Zendesk
+SPF Setup for Zendesk

 How to Set Up/Modify DKIM for Zendesk